 - Aiueno at Carrer de Rosselló, 296.
 Very disappointed when I tried them here — overcooked and rubbery.

 I have no problems recommending Paco Meralgo — where they serve espardenyes two different ways — a la plancha (as shown in the photo above) and andalus style.
-Here is my write-up, and my Spotted by Locals write-up HERE.
+Here is my write-up.

 However, I have only visited Cherriff once, many years ago, and did not try their espardenyes — so I cannot currently recommend them.
 Aiueno, a spin-off from the excellent Can Kenji, somehow surprisingly manages to screw up preparing these delicate beasts.